-- .5 Roofing materials are limited to the following: - (i) Corrugated prefinished and coloured metal sheets (e.g. colorbond); or - (ii) Clay or concrete tiles.
+- .5 Roofing materials are limited to the following: - (i) Corrugated prefinished and coloured metal sheets (e.g. colorbond); or - (ii) Clay, concrete or slate tiles (excluding Cottage lots).

-Roof materials and colours are not to be highly reflective.
+Roof materials are not to be highly reflective.

 Gutters and downpipes are to be prefinished or painted to match the dwelling, or to provide appropriate colour accents.